 At the initiative of the International Council of Scientific Unions in 1952, an International Geophysical Year was held from July 1957 to December 1958.
 It stimulated new research activity in Antarctica: in particular, the United States and Russia established their first, permanent, research stations.
 The positive achievements of the scientific co-operation across the Cold War divide made the twelve governments that had participated in Antarctica during IGY decide to ensure "that Antarctica shall continue for ever to be used exclusively for peaceful purposes and shall not become the scene or object of international discord".
 They negotiated an Antarctic Treaty that was signed on 1 December 1959 and, after it had been ratified by all twelve governments, the treaty entered into force on 23 June 1961.
-Antarctica was defined as all "the area south of 60° South Latitude, including all ice shelves".
+The Treaty applies to all "the area south of 60° South Latitude, including all ice shelves".
+This area is larger that the area within the Antarctic Circle, which is nearer the South Pole at approximately 66°S. In this paper, "Antarctica" will be used to mean the treaty area.

 Argentina, Chile and the UK were among the original twelve countries.
 Since 1959, an additional 41 other countries have acceded to the Treaty.
 Seventeen have been recognised as "conducting substantial research activity" and joined the original Consultative Parties as full participants in the annual meetings.
-Another 24 Non-Consultative Parties attend the meetings, but do not participate in decisionmaking.
-The treaty was extended by an Environment Protocol in 1998.
+Another 24 Non-Consultative Parties attend the meetings, but do not participate in decision-making.
+The treaty was extended by an

+Environment Protocol in 1998.
 Two separate environmental treaties also apply to the continent: the Convention for the Conservation of Antarctic Seals (CCAS) came into effect in 1978 and the Convention on the Conservation of Antarctic Marine Living Resources (CCAMLR) in 1982.
 A small Secretariat was established in Buenos Aires in September 2004.
 These arrangements are known collectively as the Antarctic Treaty System (ATS).
 Antarctica was brought under a global, legal and scientific, management system.[18]

 The 1959 treaty agreed on "freedom of scientific investigation" throughout the continent and specified there would be exchange of information about research plans, access to each other's research stations and free exchange of research results.
 The ideals of a non-political, global, scientific community were underpinned by three fundamental principles.
 All military activity in Antarctica was prohibited; activities under the treaty would have no effect on sovereignty claims; and each Consultative Party could appoint observers, who could have "complete freedom of access at any time to any or all areas of Antarctica", to monitor what was happening in the research stations.
-In 1992, the global status of Antarctica was acknowledged, by adding a new domain name - .al - to the Internet register of country domain names.[19]
+In 1992, the global status of Antarctica was acknowledged, by adding a new domain name - .aq - to the Internet register of country domain names.[19]
 In international diplomacy, the normal way of asserting this package of provisions is to refer to the article of the Antarctic Treaty that suspends sovereignty: